Wout-M/Discord-Net-Bots/README.md

        │   {This will contain the possible error logs}
    ```
 2. If you're using one of my bots, clone the branch of your bot in a folder that's also called `bot-name`.
 Again, replace the name with your own one.
+   - `-b`: Clone a specific branch
+   - `--single-branch`: Clone only the history of this branch.
+Future fetches will also only look to this branch
    ```sh
    git clone -b {bot-name} --single-branch https://github.com/Wout-M/Discord-Net-Bots {bot-name}
    ```